armcn/maybe/cran-comments.md

-This is the first submission.
+This is a resubmission.

+The automated CRAN checks found invalid URLs.
+I have changed them to the recommended format.

 ## Test Environments